-You are here: Infothek - How can blood pressure be lowered
+You are here: Infothek - How to lower blood pressure

-The regulation of blood pressure is a complex system with various control circuits and "adjustments" that can be targeted with medication.
-Accordingly, the pharmacological influence on blood pressure reduction is also diverse.
-The basis of treatment is always the recommended lifestyle change.
-Lifestyle changes may be sufficient to prevent or at least delay the need for medication in patients with mild hypertension (Grade 1).
-Furthermore, if antihypertensive medications are still necessary, their effect can be enhanced, thus requiring less medication.
+The regulation of blood pressure is a complex system with various feedback loops and control points where medications can act.
+For that reason, there are many different ways that drugs can lower blood pressure.
+Lifestyle changes always form the basis of treatment.
+Lifestyle changes may be enough to prevent or at least delay the need for medication in patients with mild hypertension (stage 1).
+Also, if blood pressure medications are still needed, their effects can be enhanced so that less medication is required.

 The following measures are recommended:

-• Reduce alcohol consumption to less than 14 units per week for men and 8 units per week for women (1 unit corresponds to 125 ml of wine or 250 ml of beer).
+• Reduce alcohol consumption to less than 14 units per week for men and 8 units per week for women (1 unit equals 125 ml of wine or 250 ml of beer).

-• Reduce salt consumption to under five grams per day
+• Reduce table salt intake to under five grams per day

-• Increase consumption of vegetables, fruits, fish, nuts, and unsaturated fatty acids (olive oil).
-Also, use low-fat dairy products and limit red meat.
+• Increase your intake of vegetables, fruit, fish, nuts and unsaturated fats (such as olive oil).
+Also choose low-fat dairy products and limit red meat.

 • Avoid binge drinking completely

-A sufficient, not excessive, potassium intake through food (e.g., fruits, vegetables, legumes) can positively affect blood pressure.
-However, before resorting to over-the-counter potassium effervescent tablets or similar, please consult your doctor to avoid side effects.
-This is especially important in cases of kidney disease, as too much potassium should not be supplied.
-Therefore, a conversation with the doctor is urgently necessary.
+A sufficient but not excessive intake of potassium from food (e.g., fruit, vegetables, legumes) can have a positive effect on blood pressure.
+However, before taking over-the-counter potassium effervescent tablets or similar products, please talk to your doctor to avoid side effects.
+This is especially important if you have kidney disease, because in that case you should not get too much potassium.
+Discussing this with your doctor is therefore essential.

-In cases of significantly high blood pressure values (Hypertension Grade II or III) or additional risk factors (such as diabetes), medication therapy is started early.
+For sufficiently high blood pressure values (stage 2 or 3 hypertension) or if additional risk factors are present (for example diabetes), drug therapy is started early.

-For routine treatment, medications from five different substance classes are recommended, which are largely considered equivalent (depending on other underlying conditions).
-They are suitable for both initial and long-term treatment of hypertension.
-These include
+For routine treatment, medications from five different drug classes are recommended; depending on other underlying conditions, these are largely considered equivalent.
+They are all suitable for both initial and long-term treatment of high blood pressure.
+These are

 • Beta-blockers